 Taking advantage of the greater availability of research support and expertise, GNO, in conjunction with over a dozen university laboratories, as well as Federal and private facilities, has learned of an array of unique characteristics of the Graphonyx™ material.
 The material has been characterized as a novel allotrope of carbon.
 The diversity of research facilities experimenting with the material have led to numerous exciting discoveries of potential applications.

-From 2006 until today, GNO has focused on and continues to take major steps forward in improving it’s material manufacturing capabilities in the areas of quality control, purity, and commercial volume production.
+Over the years, GNO has focused on and continues to take major steps forward in improving it’s material manufacturing capabilities in the areas of quality control, purity, and commercial volume production.
 Also, over the past 5 years, this material has had six separate toxicity testings conducted, both in vivo as well as in vitro.
 All tests were done by either Federal sanctioned or University research labs.
 All six test results verified that there was little or no toxicity reactions caused by this material.
 The toxicity that is associated with other types of nano carbon ( carbon nano tubes or graphene) material which have either an asbestos-like form, sharp edges, or extraneous catalyst metals respectively, are not present in the spherical formation of the Graphonyx™ material.
 It is believed, that because of its catalyst free, three dimensional quasi-spherical form, stability in vivo, heat resistance, biological inertness and having no sharp edges that would react adversely to the cells of the human body, that this fullerene type material has tremendous potential uses in the biomedical field.

 Through GNO’s research and development efforts over the past years, a significant amount of new data has been acquired.
 Understanding of this new form of nano material continues to expand through GNO’s own investments in research, as well as through the work currently being performed by its national and international research partners.